FAQs

 How long will construction last?

-The project is scheduled to be completed in mid 2025.
+The project is scheduled to be completed in late 2025.

 How will my commute improve once the Tropicana Interchange is completed?

 The removal of the traffic signal at Tropicana and Dean Martin Drive will significantly improve traffic flow along the corridor.
-In addition, Dean Martin Drive will be reconfigured to run underneath Tropicana Avenue, again enhancing traffic flow.
+Dean Martin Drive will be reconfigured to run underneath Tropicana Avenue, again enhancing traffic flow.
 An HOV half-interchange on the south side of Harmon Avenue will offer more options for motorists leaving the resort corridor and nearby venues.
+Additional improvements that will address congestion include expanding Tropicana Avenue from three lanes to four in each direction between Las Vegas Boulevard and Polaris Avenue, increasing the left-turning lanes from Tropicana Avenue to southbound I-15 from two lanes to three, expanding the collector-distributor entrance to northbound I-15 from one lane to two and increasing capacity on the slip ramp to Arena Drive by adding a new lane.

 Who is the designer/contractor?